 Ingrown pubic hairs can also be due to wearing tight clothing that rubs and irritates the skin.

-People with curlier or coarser pubic hair are also more likely to experience ingrown hairs.
+People with curlier or coarser pubic hair are also

 If the bumps look infected, a person should make an appointment with a doctor to get appropriate medical treatment.